Collaboration

 To achieve these goals, iCOSHELLs leverages six Living Labs located in the Basque Country, Bulgaria, Greece, Italy, Spain, and Sweden.
 These labs bring together diverse local stakeholders to co-design and test practical strategies for soil health improvement.

-The project employs a systematic approach that strengthens stakeholder capacities, bridges scientific research with practical solutions, enhances understanding of soil indicators, and replicates effective recovery methods.
 Its ultimate purpose is to develop and validate scalable solutions that can be applied across Europe.

 SOILCRATES Project